salsama59/Tetris3d/README.md

 # Tetris3d
-Develloppement to learn about 3d specificity of UNITY
+Developpement to learn about 3d specificity of UNITY

+The trello board is available on the folowing link https://trello.com/b/1e1RF1MT